 Apple Employee Discrimination and Unequal Pay Lawsuit Investigation

-Apple accused of discrimination, unequal pay, and retaliation against employees
+Apple accused of unequal pay, discrimination and retaliation against employees

 Former Apple employee Ashley Gjøvik was placed on administrative leave in August 2021 after she expressed concerns about a variety of issues, including workplace safety, sexual harassment, and a hostile work environment, reports Business Insider.
 Before being placed on leave, Gjøvik told Gizmodo that her job duties as a senior engineering program manager were reduced, and then eventually assigned to someone else.
-Gjøvik filed a formal complaint against the company with the National Labor Relations Board (NLRB), on August 26, 2021.
+Gjøvik filed a formal complaint against the company with the NLRB, on August 26, 2021.

 Apple accused of preventing employees from conducting pay transparency surveys